RadioOperator/Yet_Another_Bootloader/STM32F723_YAB/Readme.txt

     ;--------------------------------------

   f.
 Build and Load YAB into F723 IC via SWD port or other ways.
+  g. note: before you modify YAB, you could try and test the pre-built code.

 3. Build and use your APP_1, filename: f723app1.bin